 Computational science can be divided into many sub-disciplines such as computational mechanics, computational physics, computational mathematics, computational chemistry, computational biology, computational materials, computational statistics, etc. All these minor disciplines share the same up-to-date computational techniques, so computational science can be more widely understood as Computational Science and Engineering.

 The role of computational science in the 4.0 industrial revolution

-Modeling, mathematics, statistics, data and algorithms are the foundation of the digital world, which assist in connecting and blurring the boundary between the real world and the virtual world.
-By combining the mathematical and statistical knowledge with computer science, computational science and data science will provide breakthrough solutions for our research, economics and society.
-By taking advantages effectively the power of modern computational mathematics and supercomputers, we can solve increasingly complex problems in economics, finance, medicine, R&D, natural science, environmental and social issues, biomedicine and etc.
+Modeling, mathematics, statistics, data, and algorithms are the foundation of the digital world, which assist in connecting and blurring the boundary between the real world and the virtual world.
+By combining mathematical and statistical knowledge with computer science, computational science and data science will provide breakthrough solutions for our research, economics, and society.
+By taking advantage effectively the power of modern computational mathematics and supercomputers, we can solve increasingly complex problems in economics, finance, medicine, R&D, natural science, environmental and social issues, biomedicine and etc.

 The role of computational science in other sciences

 Despite being a separate discipline, Computational science plays a paramount role in the development of other sciences and techniques.
 This is highly reflected in the 2005 Report titled "Computational Science: Ensuring America's Competitiveness” to the US President by the President's Information Technology Advisory Committee”.
 “The computational science is now an indispensable solution to solve complex problems in every field.
 The research achievements which have promising great economic and scientific value will be stemmed from those who are capable of using advanced computational technologies, as well as the applications of Computational science”, said the report.